Blog General

 Before we talk about what app icon badges do, let’s quickly touch on what an app icon is.
 They’re the small icons on your smartphone screen typically made from an app’s logo, the icons you click to launch an app.

 An app icon badge is the little red dot that appears in the corner of an app icon.
-Inside the red circle, you’ll generally find a number printed in white text.
-That’s called the badge count.
+Inside the red circle, you’ll usually find a number in white text called the badge count.

 Why App Icon Badges Matter for Mobile Marketers